flatironinstitute/dendro-old/doc/compute_resource_prerequisites.md

 ## Install docker or singularity

-To use your computer as a protocaas compute resource, you'll most likely need to install either docker or singularity.
+To use your computer as a dendro compute resource, you'll most likely need to install either docker or singularity.
 Docker is simpler to install, whereas singularity is better for shared environments or compute clusters.

 To install docker server (or docker engine): https://docs.docker.com/engine/install/